 - 1. Create a Block Definition diagram for the simulation.
 This will automatically have a Boundary frame around the elements. - 2.
 Drag the SysPhS library Package onto the diagram.
 A prompt displays for the type of 'add' operation to perform. - 3.
 Select the 'Package Element' option.
 The library Package element is added to the diagram within the Boundary frame. - 4.
-Right-click on the Boundary frame to display the context menu, and ensure the 'Selectable' option is ticked.

-- 5. Change the Toolbox to the 'UML Package' page: Click on the Toolbox 'Hamburger' icon, select 'Change Perspective', then select 'UML > Structural'.
-Again click on the 'Hamburger' icon and select 'Package'. - 6.
-In the 'Package Relationships' segment of the Toolbox, click on the 'Package Import' relationship icon, and drag the cursor between the Boundary frame and the library Package to create an Import connector. - 7.
+Right-click on the Boundary frame to display the context menu, and ensure the 'Selectable' option is ticked. - Change the Toolbox to the 'SysPhS' page: Click on the 'Package Import' relationship icon, and drag the cursor between the Boundary frame and the library Package to create an Import connector. - 6.
 Save the diagram (press Ctrl+S).

-This is an example of the SysPhS Package reference using the <import>> connector:
+This is an example of the SysPhS Package reference using the <> connector: